primordialstew/introduction-to-sqlalchemy-2013/handout/_sources/relational.txt

 it's too late.
-This "peace of mind" allows us to write and test our applications more quickly and boldly than we would be able to otherwise; more quickly because the relational database already does lots of the integrity checking we'd otherwise have to write by hand, and more boldly because we can produce test code more quickly without as much risk of corrupting our data as if we hadn't used constraints.
+This "peace of mind" allows us to write and test our applications more quickly and boldly than we would be able to otherwise; more quickly because the relational database already does lots of the integrity checking we'd otherwise have to write by hand, and more boldly because there is much less chance that code errors can result in corruption of data as if we hadn't used constraints.

 .. _isolation: